Mendelsohn Erich (born in 1887 in Olsztyn, died in 1953 in San Francisco) – an architect and art theorist.

 In 1912-1914, Mendelsohn run his own architectural studio in Munich, and one year later he got married to a violoncellist Luise Maas.
 Thanks to his wife, he could get acquainted with the astrophysicist Erwin Freundlich and his brother Herbert who was the vice-president of Fritz Haber Institution in Berlin-Dahlem.
 He tried to prove Einstein’s theory of relativity, and that is why he needed an observatory, the so-called Einstein Tower (Einsteinturm).
 Mendelsohn was asked to design it (in 1920-1921).
 The architect was also a close friend to Salomon and Gustav Hermann, hat manufacturers from Luckenwalde.
 He can also credit them with playing a role in his pre-war successes, as he built a manufactury for the Hermann brothers.

 After the outbreak of WWI, Mendelsohn was drafted.
 In his free time, he was sketching projects of factories and other types of buildings, which he often enclosed to the letters from Russian and French front lines to his wife.
 After the war was over, at the end of 1918, Mendelsohn – famous for his previous works – founded his own studio in Berlin.
 In 1920 in Amsterdam, the journal “Wendingen” devoted to his work was published.
 Hendrik Wijdeveld was its publisher.
 4 years later in one of the volumes of “Wasmuths Monatshefte für Baukunst” he was mentioned, too.
-In the very same year, Ludwig van der Rohe, Walter Gropius and Erich Mendelsohn founded an architectural collective Der Ring, formed by many modern architects.
-He also met Kandinsky, Klee and Marc.
+In the very same year, Ludwig Mies van der Rohe, Walter Gropius and Erich Mendelsohn founded an architectural collective Der Ring, formed by many modern architects.
+He also met Wassily Kandinsky, Paul Klee and Franz Marc.
 During his travel to America, Mendelsohn met Frank Lloys Wright.
 Since then on ocean liners and streetcars were his new inspiration.
 Mendelsohn’s studio was developing rapidly, there were about 40 people employed, among them: Richard Neutra, Hans Schwippert, Ernst Sagebiel, and Julius Posener (a critique and an art historian).
 As a result of the large number of well-paid jobs, Mendelsohn managed to accumulate considerable wealth and in 1926 he bought a mansion in Berlin.
-Two years later he began building his own house on a plot of 400 sq m in the Berlin district of Rupenhorn.
+Two years later he began building his own house on a plot of 400 m2 in the Berlin district of Spandau.

 Among the most distinguished and appreciated of his projects were: “Berliner Tageblatt” newspaper’s seat in Berlin (1921-1923), Weichmann Silk House in Gliwice (1922), the Loge of Three Patriarchs (Zu den drei Erzvätern) in Tylża, department stores in Stuttgart (1925-1926) and Chemnitz (1927-1928), R. Petersdorff department store in Wrocław, Universum Movie Theater, German Syndicate of Embroidery and Columbus-Haus in Berlin, pavilion at the press exhibition in Kiel, etc. In 1925, he was invited to the Soviet Union by the authorities, and in – then – Leningrad he designed the Krasnoje Znamja, a manufactory of stocking and knittery.
 His projects were also implemented in Norway.
-In 1929, Mendelsohn created a development planning of the Jewish cemetery on Steffeckstrasse in Königsberg.
+In 1929, Mendelsohn created a development planning of the Jewish cemetery on Steffeckstraβe in Königsberg.
 As it later turned out, it was the last Jewish project in East Prussia.
-The so-called “Deutsche Haus” hotel in his hometown was remodeled according to Mendelsohn’s project.
+The so-called “Deutsches Haus” hotel in his hometown was remodeled according to Mendelsohn’s project.

 As the Nazis came to power in 1933, Mendelsohn emigrated to London due to his Jewish origins.
 The National Socialists seized his property, and expunged his name from the list of German architects.
 He was also excluded from the Prussian Academy of Arts (Preuβische Akademie der Künste).
 In England, Mendelsohn co-worked with Serge Chermayeff until 1936.
 He also won a competition for the design of the De La Warr Pavilion.
 Later on, he went to Palestine, where he opened a studio in Jerusalem in 1935.
 According to his projects there were built, among others: the University Hospital in Jerusalem, the government hospital in Haifa, the Anglo-Palestine Bank, and Chaim Weizmann’s mansion (future president of Israel).